prog-1/pointers/exercises/README.md

-# Pointer excercises
+# Pointer exercises

-1. Use an array instead of a slice to implement a function, that updates its elements.
+1. Use an array instead of a slice to implement a function that updates its elements.
 Answer the following questions:
    - Try comparing the behavior to other programming languages that you may know or heard about.